siparrott/TogNinja-NewAge-v.2-007/replit.md

-# TogNinja CRM - Photography Studio Management System
+# New Age Fotografie CRM - Professional Photography Studio Management System

 ## Overview

-TogNinja CRM is a full-stack web application built as a comprehensive customer relationship management system for photography studios.
-The application enables photographers to manage clients, galleries, bookings, invoices, and various business operations through both customer-facing and administrative interfaces.
+New Age Fotografie CRM is a full-stack web application built as a comprehensive customer relationship management system for the New Age Fotografie photography studio in Vienna, Austria.
+The application enables professional photography business management including client management, galleries, bookings, invoices, and various business operations through both customer-facing and administrative interfaces.

 ## System Architecture